Major Characteristics of Religious Icon Art

 Variety of sizes

 Antique and modern religious icons can be found in a variety of sizes, ranging from very large to miniature.
-Thus, being an integral part of the Orthodox Church interior, holy icons may appear in glittering mosaics or fresco murals, representing large permanent constructions.
-Along with that, smaller versions of church icons are also available in the form of diptychs, triptychs, and even pendants that can be hung around the neck.
+Being an integral part of the Orthodox Church interior, holy icons appear in glittering mosaics or fresco murals, representing large permanent constructions.
+Smaller versions of the church icons are available in the form of diptychs, triptychs, and even pendants that can be hung around the neck.

 Variety of materials